Funko: Pop!

+The Funko Pop! line also has figures that are larger than the standard figure, in 6-inch, 10-inch, 18-inch, and the now-retired 9-inch size.
 Within the Funko Pop! product line, there is a series known as Pop!
-Rides, featuring the Funko Pop figure in a vehicle.
-The Funko Pop! line also has figures that are larger than the standard figure, in 6-inch, 10-inch, 18-inch, and the now-retired 9-inch size.
+Rides, featuring the Funko Pop! figure in a vehicle.
 In addition, Funko produces Pop!
-Deluxes, where a character is seated on external set pieces, such as a throne, a vehicle, or creature.
-Funko has also begun creating Movie and Comic Moments, which feature posed Pop! figures interacting with each other and on display bases in ways that replicate moments from different movies and comic books.
-Funko has also created a line featuring artists with their album covers, this line can be found as Pop!
-Albums.

-At Toy Fair 2019, Funko announced a new line of Pop!
-Vinyl figures; Pop!
+Deluxe, where a character is seated on external set pieces, such as a throne, a vehicle, or creature.
+With Pop!
+Comic Covers line, Funko has also begun creating movie and comic moments, which feature posed Pop! figures interacting with each other and on display bases in ways that replicate moments from different movies and comic books.
+The Pop!
+Albums line features artists with their album covers.
+At the New York Toy Fair 2019, Funko announced a new line of Pop! vinyl figures: Pop!
 Town, initially including Ghostbusters, Scooby-Doo, SpongeBob SquarePants, and The Nightmare Before Christmas.
-This line includes a Pop!
-Vinyl figure alongside a stylized version of a landmark building from the source material.
+This line includes a Pop! vinyl figure alongside a stylized version of a landmark building from the source material.

-Other Funko products currently on the market include a variety of collectible toy lines such as Vinyl Soda, Vinyl Gold, Mystery Minis, Popsies, Ad Icons and stuffed Plushies made to resemble their stylized array of toys.
-Funko also owns Loungefly, a line of collectible mini-bags and purses that feature popular characters and designs from franchises as diverse as Harry Potter, Hello Kitty and even Disney princesses, the latter of which are sold at official Disney stores and parks.
+Other Funko products currently on the market include a variety of collectible toy lines such as Vinyl Soda, Vinyl Gold, Popsies, Ad Icons and stuffed Plushies made to resemble their stylized array of toys.
+Funko also owns Loungefly, a line of collectible mini-bags and purses that feature popular characters and designs from franchises including Harry Potter, Hello Kitty and Disney princesses, the latter of which are sold at official Disney stores and parks.

-Funko product lines of the past that have since been discontinued or are no longer in production include Dorbz, VYNL, Rock Candy, Hikari, Spastik Plastik, Blox, FunkoVision, Funko Force, ReAction Figures Wacky Wisecracks and Wacky Wobblers.
+Funko product lines of the past that have since been discontinued or are no longer in production include Dorbz, VYNL, Rock Candy, Hikari, Spastik Plastik, Blox, FunkoVision, Funko Force, ReAction Figures, Wacky Wisecracks and Wacky Wobblers.

 Chase variants

 A chase variant is any Funko product within a series that is a rare variation on the original mold, originally at a ratio of 1/36 that has since increased to 1/6.
 This variance can be as simple as a color change, or as complex as a totally new mold.
-Common variances include different molds or character poses, a flocked (fuzzy) finish, metallic paint, glitter, and translucence.
+Common variances include different molds or character poses, a flocked (fuzzy) finish, glow in the dark (GITD), and translucence.
 They are randomly inserted into shipments, and are highly sought after by collectors, often reselling for much higher prices.

-Mystery Minis

-The Mystery Mini series consists of a group of blind boxes that have a random character within, from a variety of series.
-Examples of Mystery Mini series themes include Five Nights at Freddy's, Blizzard Entertainment's Cute but Deadly, Disney Heroes and Villains, Horror Classics, Asphalt 9: Legends, Steven Universe, Teenage Mutant Ninja Turtles, Mary Poppins, Avengers: Infinity War, and Anime Heroes And Vehicles.
-The figures are styled differently than the other Funko products.
-Unlike the other Funko products, there are not usually convention exclusives (the last ones were from 2014), but some stores, such as Hot Topic and FYE, have been known to carry exclusives.